-In our last blog post, What is Microsoft EMS? we gave an overview of the 6 tools that make the Enterprise Mobility + Security suite.
-In this post we'll dive into the 13 specific differences between the EMS E3 and E5 licenses, so that you can decide which version you need.
+In our last blog post, What is Microsoft EMS? we gave an overview of the 6 tools that make up the Enterprise Mobility + Security suite.
+In this post we'll dive into the 13 specific differences between the Microsoft EMS E3 and E5 licenses, so that you can best decide which version fits your needs.

 EMS E3 vs E5 Feature Differences

 So what do you get for the extra $6 per user/month?
-With EMS E5 you get the following 13 additional features, the most important are highlighted:
+With EMS E5 you get the following 13 additional features, the most important of which are highlighted:

 - Vulnerabilities and Risky Accounts Detection

 - Risk Events Investigation

 - Risk-based conditional access policies

 - Privileged Identity Management (PIM)